-A minimum of 36 semester hours, including Political Science 101S, 102S, 260Z, and any political theory class chosen from among the following: 211R, 212R, 215R, or 216R.
-A minimum of 4 semester hours must be taken in each of the four areas listed below.
+A minimum of 36 semester credits, including Political Science 101S, 102S, or 251S, 260Z, and any political theory class chosen from among the following: 211R, 212R, 215R, or 216R.
+A minimum of 4 semester credits must be taken in each of the 3 areas listed below.
 (The required political theory course counts as a course in that area.)
-Sixteen semester hours must be completed at the 300 level or above.
+Sixteen semester credits must be completed at the 300 level or above.
 Methodology (260Z) should be taken no later than the spring semester of the junior year.
 Exceptions may be granted to permit students to take advantage of year-long off campus programs.
 Topics courses in each area, the Political Science Seminar, Independent Study, or the Internship may satisfy area requirements depending on course content.

-Finally, all majors are required to complete a two-part senior assessment exam during the spring semester of their senior year.
+All majors are required to complete a two-part senior assessment exam during the Spring Semester of their senior year.

 Recommended in Related Departments